-The Web System for Students and Faculty provides, in addition to the GPA score per quarter, GPA scores per semester, per year, and the overall score throughout the enrolled period.
+The Web System for Students and Faculty provides, in addition to the GPA score per quarter, GPA scores per term, per year, and the overall score throughout the enrolled period.

-However, Research Seminars, Research-Related Courses, courses that are not counted toward the completion requirements, that are graded by either a Pass or Fail, and that grant credits counted toward the completion requirements of other courses are not included in the GPA score.
+However, Research Seminars, Research-Related Courses, courses that are not counted toward the completion requirements and that are graded by either a Pass or Fail are not included in the GPA score.
 Additionally, when a student passes a course that he or she previously failed, the GPA is modified accordingly (i.e., the old score is replaced with the newly attained score).